RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 ### Desktop Apps: APIs is what made them productive
 I got my start in FoxPro, worked some in VB6 and MFC/C++ and then worked in .NET WinForms and WPF which I still use on occasion to this day for things that simply work better on the desktop - mostly tools or applications that need to interface with hardware.

-When I think back on those days one thing that stands out to me is how easy and fast it was to develop functional applications due to a plethora of pre-made components, easy to use visual tools that allow easy placement and visualization of content.
+When I think back on those days one thing that stands out to me is **how easy and fast it was to develop functional UIs for these applications** due to a plethora of pre-made components, easy to use visual tools that allow easy placement and visualization of content.
 And maybe more importantly a well defined underlying UI API that supported creation of common controls that addressed the most common use cases.

 HTML based UI development is lacking in all of these areas.